French destroyer Fleuret (1938): Construction and career

 Ordered on 31 December 1935, Fleuret was laid down by Forges et Chantiers de la Méditerranée at their shipyard in La Seyne-sur-Mer on 18 August 1936.
 She was launched on 28 July 1938, commissioned on 10 May 1940 and entered service on 11 June.
-The following day, the ship sailed from Toulon to Casablanca, French Morocco to help to escort the battleship Richelieu from Casablanca to Dakar before the French armistice with the Axis Powers.
+The following day, the ship sailed from Toulon to Casablanca, French Morocco to help to escort the battleship Richelieu from Casablanca to Dakar before the French armistice with the Axis powers.
 Together with the large destroyer Milan, Fleuret escorted three passenger ships to Casablanca, 17–23 August.
 Later that month, she began escorting convoys from Casablanca to various ports in Occupied France.
-After the British attack on Dakar in September, Fleuret and her sister Épée, together with the destroyers Fougueux and Frondeur were ordered attack British shipping in the Strait of Gibraltar on 25 September in retaliation.
+After the British attack on Dakar in September, Fleuret and her sister Épée, together with the destroyers Fougueux and Frondeur were ordered to attack British shipping in the Strait of Gibraltar on 25 September in retaliation.
 They encountered only an unidentified British destroyer; Fleuret's fire-control director malfunctioned and she was unable to engage her opponent at all.
 The ships continued onward to Oran, French Algeria, and Fleuret later returned to Casablanca on 7 October.

 The following months saw five of the Le Hardi-class ships ordered to Oran to escort the battleship Provence, which had been damaged during the attack on Mers-el-Kébir, to Toulon; Fleuret arrived there on 15 October.
 Departing on 6 November, they arrived at Toulon two days later at which time the ship was reduced to reserve.
 On 1 April 1941, Fleuret was renamed Foudroyant to commemorate the destroyer of that name that had been sunk during the Dunkirk evacuation in 1940.
 When the Germans attempted to capture the French ships in Toulon intact on 27 November 1942, Foudroyant, still in reserve, was scuttled by her crew.
 An Italian salvage syndicate refloated her on 20 May 1943 and she was redesignated as FR36 by the Regia Marina (Royal Italian Navy).
 The ship was damaged by a bomb during an Allied bombing raid on 7 March 1944 and was scuttled by the Germans as a blockship in the main channel on 17 August.
 She was finally refloated in 1951 and scrapped in 1957.